Maximinodotpy/articles/013 - Country Quiz with HTML, SASS and JavaScript/_blog/article.md

+---
-# Country Quiz with HTML, SASS, and JavaScript.
+name: 'Country Quiz with HTML, SASS, and JavaScript.'
-**Learn how to make a country quiz with HTML javascript and the CSS Pre-Processor SASS**
+description: 'Learn how to make a country quiz with HTML javascript and the CSS Pre-Processor SASS'
+---

 ## Idea